Table of ContentsGrossing | Features to report

 - At least one section per 1 cm of tumor for large tumors, including tumor center and periphery

-- Submit entire tumor if can do so in 5 sections or less
+- Submit entire tumor, if possible in < 5 sections

 - Submit resection margins